hobinrude/ComfyUI_DWposeDeluxe/README.md

 `pip install tensorrt-cu12`
 `pip install tensorrt-cu13`

-To use without GPU support a CPU `onnxruntime` is needed.
+To use without GPU support a CPU version of `onnxruntime` is needed instead of `onnxruntime-gpu`.
 Manually change it in `requirements.txt`.
+Also remove TensorRT as it won't be used in CPU mode.

 ## Changelog

+- 2025-12-04

+  - Added PosePrinter and Interpolation nodes

 - 2025-12-02